NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Toe

-Samuel injured his toe vs. Philadelphia two weeks ago, did not play at New England last week and was limited this week in practice.
+Samuel injured a toe vs. Philadelphia two weeks ago, did not play at New England last week and was limited in practice this week.
 Jamison Crowder replaced him as the slot receiver.
-However, Samuel is expected to play at Seattle.
+However, Samuel is expected to play at Seattle. -- John Keim

 Zay Jones, WR, Jacksonville Jaguars